pantheon-systems/documentation/source/content/sso-organizations.md

 - User submits the Pantheon login form with their email address.

-- The user is authenticated and taken to their Pantheon Dashboard.
+- User is authenticated and taken to their Pantheon Dashboard.

 ## Terminus Authentication